 Saudi Arabia ratified the Convention on the Rights of the Child in 1996, but it entered a reservation “With respect to all such articles as are in conflict with the provisions of Islamic law.”
 This means, Saudi law enforcement officials, judges, and prosecutors “have very broad discretion to determine issues such as when to arrest children, how long to detain them and what punishments to impose on those deemed to have broken the law.”
 (See Adults Before Their Time: Children in Saudi Arabia’s Criminal Justice System, volume 20, by Human Rights Watch, 2008, p.8.)
 This also means that Saudi Arabia considers Islamic Shari’a superior to international human rights laws.

 There is no minimum age of marriage in Saudi Arabia, a number of notorious child marriage cases have reported by the media, such as when an eight-year-old girl requested the courts in May 2009 to grant her divorce from her fifty-year-old husband.
 (See A Conspicuous Silence: American Foreign Policy, Women, and Saudi Arabia by Valerie Hudson, Columbia University Press, 2015, electronic version)

 DISCLAIMER: While every effort has been made to ensure the accuracy of this publication, it is not intended to provide legal advice as individual situations will differ and should be discussed with an expert and/or lawyer.
 For specific or legal advice on the information provided and related topics, please contact the author.

-Gabriel Sawma is a lawyer with Middle East background, and a recognized authority on Islamic law of marriage, divorce and custody of children, Hindu marital disputes in U.S. courts, and Iran divorce in USA.
+Gabriel Sawma is a lawyer with Middle East background, and a recognized authority on Islamic law, mainly the law of marriage, divorce and custody of children, Hindu marital disputes in U.S. courts, and Iran divorce in USA.